opensearch-project/opensearch-k8s-operator/README.md

 - Clone the repo and go to the `opensearch-operator` folder.
 - Run `make build manifests` to build the controller binary and the manifests
-- Start a kubernetes cluster (e.g. with k3d or minikube) and make sure your `~/.kube/config` points to it
+- Start a Kubernetes cluster (e.g. with k3d or minikube) and make sure your `~/.kube/config` points to it
 - Run `make install` to create the CRD in the kubernetes cluster
-- Start the operator by running `make run`
+- Start the Operator by running `make run`

-Now you can deploy an opensearch cluster.
+Now you can deploy an Opensearch cluster.

 Go to `opensearch-operator` and use `opensearch-cluster.yaml` as a starting point to define your cluster.
 Then run: